SunGard-Labs/sg-protractor-tools/docs/memory.md

 }, 1000000);
 ```

 Memory utils may be used to generate `*.txt` log files and `*.csv` data files.
-A graph of the memory usage of your app is also generated during the test.
+A graph of the memory usage of your app is also generated during the test (`.png`).
+The generated files all use the same naming convention: `M_test-case-name_timestamp.txt/csv/png`, e.g. `M_should-leak_2015-04-01T00-00-00-000Z.csv`
 The following two graphs showcase the memory usage of the two example test cases available at [`example/test/e2e/memory.spec`](../example/test/e2e/memory.spec)

 ![Memory Increase due to leak](images/increase.png)